sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/contacts.md

 Formatting a CSV
 {% endanchor %}

 You can easily add contacts to your contact database by uploading a CSV of your contacts to SendGrid.
 If you have your contacts in a spreadsheet, simply save that sheet as a .csv file using a spreadsheet application like Microsoft Excel or Google Sheets.
 You can also export your contacts from most database systems as a .csv file.

-{% warning %}
-Your CSV file MUST be in UTF-8 format.
-{% endwarning %}

-Your CSV should contain the following information about each contact:

-* email (required)
-* first_name
-* last_name

-You can also include custom fields with additional identifying information for each contact in the CSV.
-For example, you can specify “country,” “city,” and “age” as the custom fields.
-The data in the custom fields are critical for both segmentation and content personalization.

-The first row of your CSV must be a header row containing labels identifying each column.
-We have provided [an example CSV file]({{root_url}}/assets/example.csv) for you to look at.
-Headers must only use letters, numbers, and underscores.
-If you add custom field data to your CSV, you can save some time when uploading by naming the columns the same as the custom fields you have previously defined.

-{% info %}
-SendGrid identifies individual contacts by their email, so you must include ```email``` as one of the CSV headers.
-If you do not include the email column, SendGrid will not add any information to your contact database or list.
-Rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.
-{% endinfo %}
+For more information, see the documentation on [Formatting a CSV](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/format_CSV.html).

 {% anchor h3 %}
 Uploading a CSV